Risk Management

 Large-scale natural disaster preparedness

-Based on lessons learned from the Great East Japan Earthquake and the Kumamoto Earthquake, TOK has established a BCP that envisions damage simultaneously striking the headquarters and multiple sites from earthquakes directly beneath the greater Tokyo area.
+Based on lessons learned from the Great East Japan Earthquake and the Kumamoto Earthquake, TOK established a BCP that envisions damage simultaneously striking the headquarters and multiple sites from earthquakes directly beneath the greater Tokyo area.
 TOK reviews its BCP every year to ensure that it is grounded in actuality by estimating actual damage that may disrupt order taking and placement, product shipment, and essential utilities.